financefeast/python_client/README.md

 # History
 |Version|Description
 |------ |-----------
-|0.0.25|- Refactored 'exchanges' method to 'exchage' to align with actual API endpoint<br>- Corrected all technical indicator methods datetime_from and datetime_to parameters.
+|0.0.25|- Refactored 'exchanges' method to 'exchange' to align with actual API endpoint<br>- Corrected all technical indicator methods datetime_from and datetime_to parameters.
 These were not passing the correct parameter names to the API
 |0.0.24|- Added 'cpi' method for the new consumer price index API endpoint